linuxcaffe/taskopen/README.markdown

 # About this fork
 This fork is on a mission; to liberate taskopen from the arbitrary constraint of acting _only_ on link-type annotations.
-The original script has powerful features that could do amazing things for taskwarrior users *if* this limitation were removed.
+The original script has many powerful features (see the excellent man pages) that could do amazing things for taskwarrior users *if* this limitation were removed.
 Unfortunately, the original author (the very talented ValiValpas) dug in his heels, and stopped short of making the power of taskopen available for non-link-type annotations.

 In other words, taskopen can act on this annotation;
 <pre>